fvarrui/JavaPackager/README.md

 cd JavaPackager
 ```

-2. Compile, package and install the plugin in your local repositoriy:
+2. Compile, package and install the plugin in your local repository:

 ```bash
 mvn install